itlearningpack/livenessprobe-example-01/README.md

-# Define a Liveness Command and HTTP Request
+# Define a liveness HTTP request

-## Liveness Command

-Many applications running for long periods of time eventually transition to broken states and cannot recover except by being restarted.
-Kubernetes provides liveness probes to detect and remedy such situations.

-In this exercise, you create a Pod that runs a container based on the `registry.k8s.io/busybox:1.27.2` image.
-Here is the configuration file for the Pod:
+Another kind of liveness probe uses an HTTP GET request.
+Here is the configuration file for a Pod that runs a container based on the registry.k8s.io/e2e-test-images/agnhost image.

-### Pod Configuration for Liveness Command
+### Pod Configuration for Liveness HTTP-GET

 ```yaml
 apiVersion: v1